Skip to content

 Local model deployment.
 If you're running entirely local models (no external API calls), the token cost line item disappears and managed hosting loses most of its value proposition.
 Self-hosting with local inference makes sense if you've invested in the GPU infrastructure to back it.

 Outside these three scenarios, the self-hosting cost math doesn't close.
 The cash cost is comparable to managed, and the time cost is entirely on you.
+The methodology-focused breakdown that includes hardware depreciation and maintenance hours follows in the next sections.

 When managed wins